Go on to Part Two

 Cambridge ad June 24, 1971

 June ?
 The July 3, 1971 issue of Melody Maker printed an apology from the band Black Widow for having recently missed three UK concert dates due to illness in the band.
 They also thanked Gentle Giant for taking their place at the three gigs.
 At the time, both bands used Chrysalis Agency for concert booking.
-Although the three cities involved are known, the venues are not.
-The exact dates are not known, either, although the second half of June would be the obvious timeframe.
-One unconfirmed rumor had floated that Giant played somewhere in England on June 25, but that may or may not be related.
+Although the three cities involved are listed in the apology notice, only one exact date and venue have been confirmed so far.

 Melody Maker notice - subbing for Black Widow June 1971

-This was the first of the three gigs at which GG substituted for Black Widow, as described above.
+This was one of the three gigs at which GG substituted for Black Widow, as described above.

 June ?
 St. Albans, England